Thomasfoos1/TransitStopApp/README.md

 **StopTime Table**: Scheduled stop time at a specific stop referencing the Stop table by `StopId`.
 - `StopMinuteOfDay` stores the stop time in minutes since midnight for fast time comparison operations.
 - An index on the StopTime table, (StopId, StopMinuteOfDay) is used to improve from `O(n)` to `O(log(n))` time complexity when querying next stop.

+## Unit Testing
+The `StopsController` class relies on several services that are provided with DI.
+Each of these low-level services has their own individual tests.
+Each controller endpoint also has high-level tests, using Moq to cover all scenarios without the overhead of configuring real dependencies.

 ## Exception Handling
 There is intentionally no exception handling, as ASP.NET will return a 500 error from any endpoint that throws an exception.
 In production, there will likely need to be extra middleware added to correctly log exceptions.
 Any exceptions that can be handled with additional logic can be handled in the individual classes.